DPDK/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

 The Flow Director works in receive mode to identify specific flows or sets of flows and route them to specific queues.

-Two types of filtering are supported which are referred to as Perfect Match and Signature filters, the match mode is set by the ``--pkt-filter-mode`` command-line parameter:
+Four types of filtering are supported which are referred to as Perfect Match, Signature, Perfect-mac-vlan and Perfect-tunnel filters, the match mode is set by the ``--pkt-filter-mode`` command-line parameter:

 * Perfect match filters.
   The hardware checks a match between the masked fields of the received packets and the programmed filters.
+  The masked fields are for IP flow.

 * Signature filters.
   The hardware checks a match between a hash-based signature of the masked fields of the received packet.

+* Perfect-mac-vlan match filters.
+  The hardware checks a match between the masked fields of the received packets and the programmed filters.
+  The masked fields are for MAC VLAN flow.

+* Perfect-tunnel match filters.
+  The hardware checks a match between the masked fields of the received packets and the programmed filters.
+  The masked fields are for tunnel flow.

 The Flow Director filters can match the different fields for different type of packet: flow type, specific input set per flow type and the flexible payload.